ramchalluri/sa_work_magic/source/identity-domain.html.md

 |11.  | PROD     | <https://support.identity.gov.au>       | Internal   | Design |

 ## <a id="IDENTITY_HUB_MIGRATION"></a>Identity Hub migration
+Currently Identity Exchange HUB is hosted on "identityhub.my.gov.au" domain and it need to be migrated to identity.gov.au domain in the future.
+If and when this becomes a reality the following domains need to be migrated to the new domain.

+1. identityhub.my.gov.au --> identity.gov.au
+1. api.identityhub.my.gov.au --> api.identity.gov.au
+1. auth.identityhub.my.gov.au --> auth.identity.gov.au

 ## <a id="DTA_WEB_REDIRECT"></a>DTA Identity redirection
+Currently "identity.gov.au" is redirecting to DTA website serving generic identity details.
+We need to keep doing this till we have that content migrated to Services Australia and added to the identity.gov.au website.